ld32/SmartSlurm/README.md

         calcualte extraMem for future job estimations

         remove formula for this software and referencce

+### Where is the memory and time formulas saved?

+   It is in folder: $smartSlurmJobRecordDir/stats.
+Here $smartSlurmJobRecordDir is defined in SmartSlurm/config/config.txt

 ### What is the logic to estimate memory and time?